<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><strong>Supporting Long-Term Health and Wellness</strong></h3>

-<p>Caregivers help seniors maintain routines that support health.</p>
+<p>Caregivers help seniors stay on track with the routines that support their health and comfort.</p>

 <ul class="wp-block-list">